top of page

 2nd Floor McKenna Hall

-Begin the second day of our conference with prayer!
+Begin the final day of our conference with prayer!

 9:30 AM